nicksardo/triggers/README.md

 }
 ```

-If a `ratio` trigger caused N tasks to be created, each will have the `ratio` setting as defined in the configuration.
+If a `ratio` trigger caused `N` tasks to be created, each task will have the `ratio` setting as defined in the configuration in the payload.
 See the `printer` folder for an example of reading the payload into a struct.

 ## Deploying to IronWorker
 The following process describes one way to deploy your code to IronWorker - bundling the executable (and config file) into a docker image.
 Another option is to zip your files and run `iron worker upload -zip myZip.zip -name triggers iron/base`